-ISSN: 2320-3714 Volume: 3 Issue: 3 May 2021 Impact Factor: 5.2 Subject Agriculture
+ISSN: 2320-3714 Volume:3 Issue:3 September 2021 Impact Factor: 5.2 Subject: Agriculture

-(Buelles, 2012)This report explores how minority as well as majority interests might be reconciled in state-led development processes, using the Indian tribals impacted by the Sardar Sarovar Dam Project (SSP) as a case study.
+Sarovar Dam Project (SSP) as a case study.
 The SSP poses a threat to the livelihoods of around 100,000 people, the majority of whom are Indian tribal minorities.
 Landlessness, joblessness, homelessness, marginalisation, and food shortages are all risks involved with development-induced displacement, and the SSP makes tribals more vulnerable to them.
 When looking at the SSP, it becomes clear that the tribals are not receiving enough compensation, resettlement, or legal protection.
 This has prompted national and international discussions about human rights violations, highlighting worries about the protection of minority populations affected by state-led growth.
 The focus is on what it implies to be a citizen of a country in terms of legal representation and state protection, as well as how sociological groups' under-representation can result in the formation of second-class citizens.
 By studying the role of minority rights in state-led development strategies, the goal is to go beyond existing discussions of human rights neglect in the framework of the SSP.

 (Maitra, 2009)The study investigates the dynamics of the problem of Development Induced Displacement, as well as the theoretical, legal, as well as policy matters that have stymied India's ability to implement development projects smoothly.
-Modern India has become entangled in a battle between the state's macrodevelopment objectives and the unfavourable implications for the people directly affected by the project.
-Despite the fact that the demands of time and the logic of liberalisation policy need the continual articulation of development initiatives, it is also critical to overcome the disempowering impacts of displacement on its people.
-Despite recent government initiatives, formal policy declarations and regulations controlling compensation and resettlement issues have been found inadequate.
+Modern India has become entangled in a battle between the state's macro-development objectives and the unfavourable implications for the people directly affected by the project.
+Despite the fact that the demands of time and the logic of liberalisation policy need the continual articulation of development initiatives, it is also critical to overcome the disempowering impacts of displacement on its people.Despite recent government initiatives, formal policy declarations and regulations controlling compensation and resettlement issues have been found inadequate.
 The paper contends that the state must strike a balance between its efforts to promote development and those to make it sustainable, just, as well as equitable.
 The article focuses on the issues that arise in the allocation of compensation and resettlement in such projects.
 Dam-induced displacement experiences at the Sardar Sarovar Project in the Narmada River Valley Project in Gujarat, India, are emphasized as examples.

 (Rangarajan et al., 2006)In the framework of India's environmental conservation challenges, the issue of human displacement and rehabilitation from wildlife areas is a recurring and essential concern.
-Few people will be aware of the earlier precursors of massive dislocation of local peoples during the construction of National Parks in the United States and Reserved Forests in India, both of which originate from the late nineteenth century.
-People who herded, harvested forest products, or cultivated land were displaced as a fundamental aspect of twentieth-century nature conservation throughout southern and eastern Africa and India, albeit the drama carried out at different times and in different ways.
+Few people will be aware of the earlier precursors of massive dislocation of local peoples during the construction of National Parks in the United States and Reserved Forests in India, both of which originate from the late nineteenth century.People who herded, harvested forest products, or cultivated land were displaced as a fundamental aspect of twentieth-century nature conservation throughout southern and eastern Africa and India, albeit the drama carried out at different times and in different ways.
 Displacement has frequently been accompanied by deprivation and expropriation of those who have been displaced in order to improve levels of nature preservation.
 Few would disagree that sequestering land for preservation has disproportionately harmed local residents, particularly those who have been displaced.

-ISSN: 2320-3714 Volume: 3 Issue: 3 May 2021 Impact Factor: 5.2 Subject Agriculture
+ISSN: 2320-3714 Volume:3 Issue:3 September 2021 Impact Factor: 5.2 Subject: Agriculture